ossf/great-mfa-project/README.md

 (`great-mfa-project`).
 The goal of this project is to:

+1. Promote the use of multi-factor authentications through out all stages of Open Source Software development
-1. Distribute multi-factor authentication (MFA) tokens to some developers of critical open source software (OSS), and
+2. Distribute multi-factor authentication (MFA) tokens to some developers of critical open source software (OSS), and
 2. Provide or point to information so help people *easily* use MFA tokens.

-Google and GitHub have generously offered to provide and distribute MFA tokens.
+The OpenSSF is working with Google and GitHub who have generously offered to provide and distribute MFA tokens.
 Thank you!

+These MFA tokens can be used in many applications in a developers workflow.
+They help provide higer degrees of validation for a developer's identity when logging into code repositories or applications or performing critical tasks such as signing code.

 ## How do I get an MFA token?